manuhortet/graphql-backend/README.md

 - Run `docker-compose up -d` to start a local Postgres db and a Prisma server
 - `yarn prisma deploy` deploys the Prisma datamodel to the Prisma server
 - `yarn dev` runs the backend server locally.
+- Running into issues?
+See the [dev environment setup](https://wiki.wobbly.app/index.php/Development_environment_setup) page on our wiki.

 ### Environment variables
 These are defined in `.env`.
 You shouldn't need to change them for development -- the following is for reference.